MacPaw/xcsummary/README.md

 # xcsummary
-xcsummary is macOS command line tool to parse xcbodebuild test results and generate html output with activity screenshots.
+xcsummary is macOS command line tool that parses xcbodebuild test results and generates html output with activity screenshots.
+We use it as a part of our CI Server and find it very usefull and helpfull, so we'd like to share it.

-### Installation
+## Installation

 Open terminal and do the following: